TensorBFS/CuTropicalGEMM.jl/README.md

 Please open an [issue](https://github.com/TensorBFS/CuTropicalGEMM.jl/issues) if you encounter any problems, or have any feature requests.

-It is also welcomed for any suggestions about the issues marked as `enhancement`, please let us know if you have any idea.
+It is also welcomed for any suggestions about the issues marked as `enhancement`, please let us know if you have any idea about them.

 ## Acknowalgement